Alectriciti/comfyui-adaptiveprompts/README.md

   - Can be used as a regular Search and Replace
   - Allows for multi-line inputs for searching, allowing for many different keywords to be swapped out in one go.

-# String Utilities
+# Extra Utilities

->These are simple but useful nodes that apply to any prompt, and can serve as a powerful post-processing for dynamic prompts.
+>These are simple but useful nodes that can apply to most comfy workflow, and can serve as powerful post-processing nodes for adaptive prompts.

 ## ♻️ **Shuffle Tags**
   - A very simple shuffler which can randomize ordering of a prompt, a limit can be set
 ## ♻️ **Shuffle Tags (Advanced)**
   - Same as above, but can follow various algorithms such as "walk" to allow tags to travel, utilize decay, and many other things.
 ## 🧹 **Cleanup Tags**
-  - Sometimes, dynamic prompts gets messy.
+  - Sometimes, adaptive prompts gets messy.
 This little guy can help clean up broken prompts by removing empty tags, extra whitespace, and even remove straight-up remove lora tags that failed to process by other nodes.
 ## 🟰 **Normalize Lora Tags**
   - Worry less about the oversaturation of lora tags with this node which helps normalize the values automatically.
   - Positive and Negative values can be assigned independently or combined.